-7.3.1 Simple Coordinates, Graphs, Simple Linear Equations; Quadratic Equation, Simple Simultaneous equation (two variables) Graphs for simple equations and introduction to inequalities
+- 7.3.1 Simple Coordinates, Graphs, Simple Linear Equations; Quadratic Equation, Simple Simultaneous equation (two variables) Graphs for simple equations and introduction to inequalities Learners will be able to:

 - a.
 Construct a graph for an equation

 - b.
 Identify a linear equation and quadratic equation

 - c.
 Formulate a linear equation

 - d.
 Solve a linear equation and quadratic equation

 - e.
 Identify simultaneous equation

 - f.
 Solve simultaneous equation

 - g.
 Identify an inequality

 - h.
 Solve an inequality

 - i.
-Apply the concept of equation an inequality in accounting and business situations
+Apply the concept of equation and inequality in accounting and business situations